emutos/manual/usermanual/docs/index.md

     To move the window around on the desktop, click and drag the title bar.

 * In the upper left-hand corner is the folder button.
 Clicking on this goes up a folder in the hierarchy.
 At the top folder of a partition, it will close the window.
+You can also go up a folder with File -> Close folder (^H).
+You can close a window regardless of where in the file hierarchy it is with File -> Close top window (^U).

 * To toggle full screen mode, click on the upper right full screen button.

 * To manually re-size, click on the lower right and drag as needed.

+* To execute a program, double click on it.
+If it has the TTP (Tos Takes Parameters) extensions, EmuTOS will ask for parameters.
+Clicking on the OK button or hitting the Return or Enter key will execute the program with whatever parameters you have given it.
+If the program is of type PRG, EmuTOS will simply execute it.

+* To display any non-program file, double click on it.
+You can send it to your printer.
+Or you can show it.
+EmuTOS will display it one screen at a time.
+Use the space bar to see the next screen.
+Use the Return or Enter key to advance one line.
+Q bails out of showing the file.

+To create a new folder, File -> New Folder (^N).